 - Pancreatitis, if fine-needle aspiration of the pancreas is done

 You can reduce your risk of complications by carefully following your doctor's instructions for preparing for EUS.

 Call your health care provider immediately or go to an emergency room if you experience any of the following signs or symptoms after the procedure:

 - Neck or chest pain

 How you prepare

 Your doctor will give you specific instructions to prepare for your EUS.
-You may be asked to:
+Instructions will include the following:

 What you can expect

-EUS with fine-needle aspiration generally lasts less than an hour.
+EUS usually lasts less than an hour.
+An EUS-guided procedure may last longer.